elastic/elastic-charts/packages/charts/api/charts.api.md

 // @public
 export interface DebugState {
+    // Warning: (ae-forgotten-export) The symbol "DebugStateAnnotations" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    annotations?: DebugStateAnnotations[];
     // Warning: (ae-forgotten-export) The symbol "DebugStateArea" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)